Redmond-Shackelford House

-Redmond-Shackelford House is a historic home located at Tarboro, Edgecombe County, North Carolina.
-It was built in 1885, and is a two-story, three bay Second Empire style stuccoed brick dwelling with a one-story rear wing.
+Redmond-Shackelford House is a historic home located at Tarboro, Edgecombe County, North Carolina, United States.
+It was built in 1885, and is a two-story, three bay Second Empire-style stuccoed brick dwelling with a one-story rear wing.
 It features concave mansard roofs on both sections with round-arched dormers.
 The interior features an array of painted and plaster ornament.
 The decoration is attributed to Edward Zoeller, a Bavarian fresco painter, who also decorated the Howell Homeplace.
 Also on the property is a contributing brick kitchen with a hipped roof.

 It was listed on the National Register of Historic Places in 1976.
 It is located in the Tarboro Historic District.